The Introduction explains why an important GAP in scientific understanding can be filled by testing specific General and Measurable hypotheses.

 A "funnel" framework can be a difficult approach to the Introduction.

-Many resources suggest using an "Inverted pyramid" or "funnel" model for the Introduction, where the Introduction begins with general principles and moves to more specific topics (Bolt and Bruins, 2012; Plaxco, 2010).
+Many resources suggest using an "Inverted pyramid" or "funnel" or "hourglass" model for the Introduction, where the Introduction begins with general principles and moves to more specific topics (Bolt and Bruins, 2012; Plaxco, 2010).
 However, the "general" vs. "specific" distinction can be a false dichotomy.

 The definition of the word "specific" includes accuracy: specific statements are clearly-defined and unambiguous.
 Contrasting "general" statements with "specific" statements implies that general statements need NOT be accurate.
 Therefore, the "general" vs. "specific" dichotomy suggests that general statements can be vague: having unclear or indefinite meaning.